 John Day Fossil Beds National Monument is chock full of unusual things that kids will find interesting.
-The area is a hotbed of paleontological research; you'll have the opportunity to see a variety of fossils at John Day's visitor center, at a laboratory, or in the field.
+The area is a hotbed of paleontological research, and you'll have the opportunity to see a variety of fossils at John Day's visitor center, at a laboratory, or in the field.
 Once the site of an ancient tropical forest, the John Day River basin is also home to colorful and unique rock formations.
 John Day Fossil Beds National Monument is located in sparsely-populated Eastern Oregon.
 Nearby recreation spots include the Malheur, Ochoco, and Umatilla National Forests.

 Newport, on the Oregon Coast, offers a long list of fun things to do for any family.
 You can head out on a whale-watching cruise, tour a world-class aquarium, fly kites on the beach, check out a historic lighthouse, or enjoy a meal of fresh-caught seafood.
-Newport provides year-round opportunity for an exhilarating family getaway.
+Newport provides year-round opportunities for an exhilarating family getaway.